Cape Romain National Wildlife Refuge: Birds and turtles

 Established in 1932 as a haven for migratory birds, Cape Romain National Wildlife Refuge is additionally managed for the protection of threatened and endangered species such as the loggerhead sea turtle, wood stork, and piping plover.
 Every year loggerhead sea turtles bury their eggs on three of the refuge's barrier islands.
 The refuge supports approximately 23% of the northern subpopulation of loggerhead sea turtles, the largest north of Florida.
 For the past 30 years refuge employees have helped loggerhead turtles survive by identifying nests that are in areas subject to overwash and inundation, and moving them to a safer area on the island.

 Lighthouse Island

-Cape Romain National Wildlife Refuge is the site of two surviving historic lighthouses which still remain on the refuge, both on Lighthouse Island.
+Cape Romain National Wildlife Refuge is the site of two surviving historic lighthouses that remain on the refuge, both on Lighthouse Island.
 The Cape Romain Lighthouses are on the National Register of Historic Places.

-Bulls Island
+Bull Island

-Bulls Island is at 4900 acre the largest of the barrier islands that are part of the refuge.
-A regular ferry service to Bulls Island is provided by a private charter service at Garris Landing.
+Bull Island is at 4900 acre the largest of the barrier islands that are part of the refuge.
+A regular ferry service to Bull Island is provided by a private charter service at Garris Landing.
 The Island was the site of a third lighthouse, Bulls Bay Light which was deactivated in 1913 and lost to the sea years ago.
 The island also has Boneyard Beach, a beach where a forest has been encroached on by the sea.